gear-foundation/gear-wiki/docs/developing-contracts/testing-gtest.md

 `gtest` simulates a real network by providing mockups of the user, program, balances, mailbox, etc. Since it does not include parts of the actual blockchain, it is fast and lightweight.
 But being a model of the blockchain network, `gtest` cannot be a complete reflection of the latter.

-As we said earlier, `gtest` is excellent for unit and integration testing.
+As mentioned earlier, `gtest` is excellent for unit and integration testing.
 It is also helpful for debugging Gear program logic.
 Nothing other than the Rust compiler is required for running tests based on `gtest`.
-It is predictable and robust when used in continuous integration.
+The use of gtest in continuous integration is predictable and robust.

 ## Import `gtest` lib